atet/sql/README.md

 [![.img/step03b.png](.img/step03b.png)](#nolink)

-* You will get a console message that "Imported data to the table 'mtcars' successfully." and _mtcars_ is now seen in the heirarchy of the database you created.
+* You will get a console message that "_Imported data to the table 'mtcars' successfully._" and _mtcars_ is now seen in the heirarchy of the database you created.

 [![.img/step03c.png](.img/step03c.png)](#nolink)